javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 We can use constructor functions to make multiple similar objects.
 But the topic is much deeper than described here.
 So we'll return it later and cover more in-depth.

-As of now, it's important to understand what `new` is, because Javascript provides constructor functions for many built-in language objects: like `Date` for dates, `Set` for sets and others that we plan to study.
+As of now, it's important to understand what `new` is, because JavaScript provides constructor functions for many built-in language objects: like `Date` for dates, `Set` for sets and others that we plan to study.